johnpeart/johnpeart.github.io/src/posts/blogpost/2013-08-23-dissertation.md

 A focus on downside risks shifts to concerns of upside pressures on inflation.
 This is clear evidence of a logical contradiction.
 Sentance has accepted two opposing arguments and used them to form a preference on the need for policy action; moreover he has rejected the former preference in order to create the latter.

 These changes are found in ECUs with a high Chi-squared value and thus this espoused contradiction can be interpreted as significant.
 If we consider the change in context, it becomes even more significant.
 At the time of these statements, inflation was significantly above target (4.5%, 3.3% and 4.4%) (Bank of England 2011) and growth at the beginning and end of the period was below 0% (OECD 2012, World Bank 2013).
-In these crude terms, little had changed for the UK's economic outlook, but this member is arguing for a completely different strategy to ensure price stability.
+In these crude terms, little had changed for the UK’s economic outlook, but this member is arguing for a completely different strategy to ensure price stability.
 Indeed they voted for a different strategy – voting to cut interest rates throughout the period 2008-2009, and favouring increases thereafter.
 Already, we see evidence that members' actions are not as predictable as we might think, and that the appointment process might not feed through to the final policy decisions of members.

 <figure>
     <img src="/assets/images/posts/2013/08/23/dissertation/dissertation-F5.png">
-    <figcaption><strong>Figure 5:</strong> Descendant hierarchical classification for Adam Posen's corpus</figcaption>
+    <figcaption><strong>Figure 5:</strong> Descendant hierarchical classification for Adam Posen’s corpus</figcaption>
 </figure>

 Adam Posen is another case; his preference change concerns his views on the real effect of monetary policy on the broader economy.
 In 2009, he broadly endorses the notion of the 'neutrality of money' (Hayek and Klausinger 2012 p.110) – that, over the economic cycle, monetary policy has no real effect on growth or employment – and that the MPC could do very little to prevent financial crises.